What is Draught Proofing and Why Do I Need it?

 Draught proofing your sash windows delivers one of the best returns on investment when it comes to improving your home's thermal efficiency.
 Many homeowners spend thousands on double or triple glazing, yet neglect sealing the gaps around their windows — rendering their investment far less effective.

-Remember, upgrading your glass without sealing air leaks is like putting a band-aid on a leaky pipe.
+"Upgrading your glass without sealing air leaks is like putting a band-aid on a leaky pipe."